-The city of Maharashtra comes together to celebrate Gudi Padwa on the 7th of April.
+The state of Maharashtra prepares to celebrate Gudi Padwa on the 7th of April.
 This festival finds its name with a holy symbolic flag they hoist which is also called gudi.
 The day is celebrated on the first day of the Chaitra month and marks the beginning of the New year according to the lunisolar Hindu calendar.
 The new year festival is majorly celebrated in the Konkan area of Maharashtra and the celebration sees families come together, decorate the house, place the auspicious gudi and wear new clothes and prepare mind-blowing Maharashtrian foods, especially Puran polis.
 In Karnataka and Andhra Pradesh, the festival is celebrated as Ugadi or Yugadi whereas the Sindhi community celebrates the day as Cheti Chand.
 Also popularly known as the Maharashtrian New Year, the day calls for some mouth-watering food items made in a Maharashtrian.
 What are festivals in India without the feast first of all?
 Ugadi 2019: From Obbattu to Ugadi Pachadi Here Are Traditional Recipes From Andhra Pradesh, Telangana and Karnataka to Celebrate New Year.

 Here are some of the traditional Maharashtrian dishes that you can try on Gudi Padwa:

 Kesar Elaichi Shrikhand is traditional sweet that Maharashtrians enjoy all time of the year, however, it finds a special place on the thali on Gudi Padwa.

 Here's how you can make Thandai Shrikhand at home:

 Soft Puran Poli